ericbatiste/dog-tricks-ui/README.md

 #### Future Improvements

-Some ideas for new features and improvements to the site going forward:
+Plans for new features and improvements to the site:

 - Give the user the ability to remove tricks from the Trick Log and add a DELETE request to the API.
 - Give the user the ability to edit tricks from the Trick Log and add a PATCH request to the API.